AshutoshAhmadAlexandar/ordered-dictionary/README.md

-# Class 11: Advanced OOP
+# Advanced OOP

-Your job is to implement the current `OrderedDict`.
+Our job is to implement the current `OrderedDict`.
 The recommended way to create it is to keep two synched lists.
 One containing the keys and the other the values.
 Example:

 ```python
 d = {